tweag/guides/documentation/code.md

 3. Conventions
 4. Comments (please refer to [Haddock documentation](https://haskell-haddock.readthedocs.io/en/latest/markup.html#))

-Whatever the chosen way, the following facts should be communicated for each definition in the code.
+Whatever the chosen way is, the following facts should be communicated for each definition in the code.

 ### Types/Classes